ndabas/toc/README.md

-# Table of Contents jQuery Plugin - jquery.toc.js
+# Table of Contents jQuery Plugin - jquery.toc

 A minimal, tiny jQuery plugin that will generate a table of contents, drawing from headings on the page.